≪ Go to our review of Hardshell Jackets

 Weight and Packability

 On our scale, this jacket weighed 24.7 ounces for a size men's medium, making it the heaviest jacket in the review.
 It was also the largest jacket in the review when all rolled up and packed away, meaning it was the least packable.
-Like the Fuseform Brigandine 3L, if you are not wearing this jacket, you certainly don't want to be carrying it with you.
+If you're not wearing this jacket, you certainly don't want to be carrying it with you.

 Mobility and Fit